jakearchibald/idb/README.md

   - `oldVersion`: Last version of the database opened by the user.
   - `newVersion`: Whatever new version you provided.
   - `transaction`: An enhanced transaction for this upgrade.
 This is useful if you need to get data from other stores as part of a migration.
+  - `event`: The event object for the associated `upgradeneeded` event.
 - `blocked` (optional): Called if there are older versions of the database open on the origin, so this version cannot open.
 This is similar to the [`blocked` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest/blocked_event) in plain IndexedDB.
 - `blocking` (optional): Called if this connection is blocking a future version of the database from opening.
 This is similar to the [`versionchange` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase/versionchange_event) in plain IndexedDB.
+  - `currentVersion`: Version of the open database (whatever version you provided to `openDB`).
+  - `blockedVersion`: The version of the database that's being blocked.
+  - `event`: The event object for the associated `versionchange` event.
 - `terminated` (optional): Called if the browser abnormally terminates the connection, but not on regular closures like calling `db.close()`.
 This is similar to the [`close` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase/close_event) in plain IndexedDB.

 ## `deleteDB`